 A new work choreographed by Daniel Catanach in collaboration with emerging choreographer Andres Gonzalez set to live DJ’s spinning original beats and compilations.

-Surface will feature six male dancers who are connected by their background but have grown towards different types and levels of journeys and success’s.The ballet will be presented in three parts: Celebration, Struggle and Triumph.The first section, Celebration will bring together the six dancers who at first seem the same but as the work progresses their true personalities surface.The second part will utilize the sound of water to flood the struggles of the world onto the dancers as they work together and individually to stay above the surface.The third part will represent what happens after the storm and the dancers surface to triumph over the struggles and continue life.
+Surface features six male dancers who are connected by their background but have changed through levels of journeys and successes.
+The ballet has three parts: Celebration, Struggle and Triumph.
+Celebration brings together the dancers, who at first seem similar, but as the work progresses their true personalities surface.
+Struggle utilizes the sound of water to flood the struggles of the world onto the dancers as they work together and individually to stay above the surface.
+Triumph represents what happens after the storm and the dancers surface to triumph over the struggles moving on in life.

 The premier in 2003 was highlighting the return of Amar Ramasar, who began his dance training at the Abrons Arts Center with Daniel Catanach.
 In 2005 Catanach expanded this passionate duet into a full, five-part ballet including a web of ballerinas in an elegantly powerful opening, an all-male work with an untamed spirit that challenges ballet’s technique.
 The work is set to music by The New Tango Orquesta.